DE{CODE}: New Features for Headless WordPress

-The updates to WP Engine’s Atlas headless development tools will help you deliver on your clients’ toughest requirements.
+The updates to WP Engine’s Headless WordPress headless development tools will help you deliver on your clients’ toughest requirements.
 Using a free Sandbox account, this demo will show you how to add these new features to your headless site.

 Check out the video below to start building your most performant, secure website yet!